tanner-trickle/EXCEED-DM/examples/readme.md

 - `readme.md`: explaining in words what calculation is doing.
 Repeated below for convenience.

-- Input file: `input.txt`.
+- `input.txt`: input file.
 This is where the run parameters (dark matter masses, velocity distribution, etc.) are defined.

-- Electronic configuration file: `elec_config.hdf5`.
+- `elec_config.hdf5`: electronic configuration file.
 This contains all the information about the electronic states used in the calculation.
 For example, in example 1 only the valence and conduction bands in Si are included.
 Other examples will include more, or other, states.

-- Analysis Jupyter notebook: `analysis.ipynb`, to study the output in more detail.
+- `analysis.ipynb`: analysis `Jupyter` ntoebook, to study the output in more detail.

-- `output` folder, where the `EXCEED-DM` calculation output is stored.
+- **output** folder, where the `EXCEED-DM` output file, `EXDM_out_example_<#>.hdf5`, is stored.

 ## Running